pryvyd9/AzgaarToCK3/Readme.md

 - Set `onlyCounts` = true to make all characters start as counts.
 - [No Steam or directory not found](https://github.com/pryvyd9/AzgaarToCK3/blob/master/docs/NoSteam.md/)
 - Change MaxThreads value to 1 if you wish to limit CPU and RAM usage.
 Use default value (= cpu core count) for max performance.
+- You can change map size with `MapWidth` and `MapHeight`.
+But make sure they are divisible by 32.

 ## Quirks
 - Azgaar only has 2 titles and CK3 has 5: